yuanshunning/pickit-docs/docs/robot-integrations/staubli/index.rst

 Select the right robot
 ----------------------

-Select **Staubli** as the robot type on the Pick-it interface.
+Select **Staubli** as the robot type on the Pickit interface.
 You can select the robot type under ``Configuration``.

 Start communication
 -------------------

-To start the communication, on the robot you have to select a Pick-it example program.
+To start the communication, on the robot you have to select a Pickit example program.
 You can test this by using the  *OpenComm* program.

-Verify on the Pick-it interface
+Verify on the Pickit interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To verify the data packages are received by Pick-it: Check for the
+To verify the data packages are received by Pickit: Check for the
-**V** icon next to 'Robot' in the top bar of the Pick-it interface.
+**V** icon next to 'Robot' in the top bar of the Pickit interface.

 .. |image0| image:: https://s3.amazonaws.com/helpscout.net/docs/assets/583bf3f79033600698173725/images/58da5f212c7d3a52b42efc64/file-xgLfNUca9b.png
 .. |image1| image:: https://s3.amazonaws.com/helpscout.net/docs/assets/583bf3f79033600698173725/images/58da5f4add8c8e5c5730e996/file-f6GktCCUzZ.png